sman-dk/hamsterPrinter/README.md

 ## Overview

 The software consists of a number of applications (one for each source type) that feed a MySQL database with data and an application that formats and prints the data.
-I use daemontools for running the processes and keeping them alive.
+In the example below I use daemontools for running the processes and keeping them alive, but you can of course use systemd etc. if you are used to that.

 E.g.
 twitter.py \